StepS-/MyWormNET/readme.txt

    - Polish localization by PeCeT_full
    - German (Austria) localization by Gabberarmy
 • WWP support
-   - Partial: game list needs to be encrypted in order to be viewable by WWP clients.
+   - Partial: game list needs to be encrypted in order to be viewable by WWP clients
    - Support for both ASP and PHP pages, WWP default is currently PHP
+   - Both W:A and WWP people can join and chat
 • WormNET news can now be set using the news.txt file and will be automatically adjusted by <MOTD> tags
    - A sample news.txt file is provided
 • Hiding IP addresses for everyone except self, mask configurable with the ini file